paradigm/SkyBison/README.md

 - Press ctrl-w to remove the word behind the cursor, akin to c_ctrl-w
 - Press &lt;tab&gt; or ctrl-l to complete the shared part of the last term, akin to c_ctrl-l
-- Press the number next to an option to select it
+- If numberselect is on (which it is by default), press the number next to an option to select it.
+- Press ctrl-g to toggle numberselect for the current SkyBison session
-- Press ctrl-v to literally insert the next character, bypassing the above items.
-Akin to c_ctrl-v.
-For example, if one would like to enter the digit "3" but not necessary select the third option, one could type &lt;c-v&gt;3.
+- Press ctrl-v to literally insert the next character.
+This can be used to bypass numberselect for the next keystroke.
+Akin to |c_ctrl-v|.
 - Press &lt;cr&gt;.
 If SkyBison recognizes only one possible value for the last term (and ctrl-v was not just pressed), SkyBison will substitute that value in for the last term and run the cmdline.
 If either ctrl-v just pressed or